-Will there be any significant changes to my study abroad program?
+Will there be any significant changes to study abroad programs due to Covid-19?

 There may be changes in program dates and costs due to necessary health and safety reasons.
 Students will also be required to follow any necessary precautions required by the host country or institution and should carefully read the guidance provided by their host country’s embassy regarding entry requirements.

 What are the study abroad office’s Covid-19 health and safety protocols?

 The study abroad office requires all students to enroll in a comprehensive international health insurance and CIEA requires all faculty-led program participants to enroll in a comprehensive international health insurance with CISI.
 All students are also required to register with the US Department of State’s Smart Traveler Enrollment Program (STEP).
 We also continue to closely monitor the CDC and Department of State travel advisories as well as guidance from our international partners and public health officials in host countries.
 Students have the support of professional staff who will ensure that students receive the necessary information, assistance, and guidance.